oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

       ```

       ![](./images/create-cards-region23.png " ")

      Under Messages:

-     - For When No Data Found - enter **There are no customer reviews yet.**
+      - For When No Data Found : Enter **There are no customer reviews yet.**

       ![](./images/create-cards-region24.png " ")